David Boyd (author)

 David Boyd (March 7, 1951 – June 26, 2025) was a Canadian author residing in St. Stephen, New Brunswick.
+Boyd's body of work includes children's literature, young adult fiction, and adult historical fiction.

+Early life and education

+Boyd was born in St Stephen, New Brunswick.
+He graduated from Mount Allison University with a BA in English in 1974.
+While still studying, he took a job at the private Applebee College, where he received the Prime Minister's Teaching Award in 1998.

+Career

-He was an English and Media teacher at Appleby College.
+Boyd was an English and Media teacher at Appleby College.
 He wrote a historical fiction series on World War II, "The Reflecting Man," for adults as D.K.R.
-Boyd. and for children/YA readers as David Boyd.
+Boyd and for children/YA readers as David Boyd.

 As a playwright, Boyd adapted Shakespeare's Macbeth to create Macbeth: A Multimedia Event (1995) and Julius Caesar to create Caesar: A Multimedia Event (2005).
 In 1996, his Young Adult novel Bottom Drawer was nominated for a Governor General's Award.
 He also wrote dystopian fiction under the pseudonym of David Collins.
 He is the brother of economist Dr. Lorraine Eden.